krystal/crumbs/README.md

 ## Options

-There is currently one required option that you need to pass to the Crumbs constructor
+There is currently two required options that you need to pass to the Crumbs constructor

 `editSettingsButton`: This is an HTMLElement that you want to attach an event listener too in order for the user to change the cookie settings

+`days`: The duration of the cookie that is set on acceptance

 **Example**